rtmigo/img2texture/README.md

 The image is slightly reduced in size and the edges are modified with alpha-blending.

-Seams no longer appear when merging.
 The converted image can be tiled and panned in any direction.
 It will feel endless and seamless.